Glossary

 You move the target up to X squares in any direction, except for vertically.

 When you force move a target, you can always move that target fewer squares than the number indicated.
-For example, when the conduit gets a tier 3 “push 5” result with their Thunder of the Divine ability, they can push targets any distance up to 5 squares, including choosing to not move certain targets at all.
+For example, when the conduit gets a tier 3 “push 3” result with their Call the Tunder Down ability, they can push targets any distance up to 3 squares, including choosing to not move certain targets at all.

 Forced movement ignores difficult terrain and never provokes opportunity attacks.
 When you force move a target into damaging terrain or into terrain that produces an effect, they are affected as if they had moved into it willingly.